 - if they’ll back up your data for you, or if you have to do it yourself

 - They offer the option to use 2FA (if not, see if there’s another provider who does)

 - if they’ll notify you of a security breach if it happens

 - what happens to your data if they’re bought out by another company, or if they go under

-- if they have a public security policy, and a way for you to report security problems to them — for example, through an [email protected] or [email protected] email address.
+- if they have a public security policy, and a way for you to report security problems to them — for example, through an abuse@ or security@ email address.
 If not, that should be a red flag for you.